giellalt/giellalt.github.io/infra/SetUpTheFiles.md

 ### Graphical client or command line

-You may continue with your old svn working habits, whenever you use the command line, Cornerstone, or some other program.
+You may continue with your old svn working habits, whenever you use the command line, Cornerstone, or some other program for handling svn.

 ### Troubleshooting